serag-ai/Multimodal-BC-Classifier/README.md

-# A Hybrid Approach for Breast Cancer Classification Using Imaging and Metadata
+# A multimodal deep learning model for the classification of breast cancer subtypes

 ## 📝 Overview